End-to-end example using Kaggle H&M fashion dataset

 defines the downstream learning task that will be used in training.

-Once this file is properly prepared, we want to run it via python train.py
+Once the file is prepared, we want to run it via python train.py

 Now the final step - run predictions.
 You will run it the same way as before, by preparing and running a python script.
 In our case it it will look like this: